|Alabama Gov. Gordon Persons|

 June 21, 1905 – Philosopher and writer Jean-Paul Sartre was born in Paris.

 June 21, 1906 – The Monroe Journal reported that during a recent regular communication of Monroe Lodge No. 485 the following officers were elected for the ensuing Masonic year: R.W.
 McCants, Worshipful Master; J.G.
 Lambrecht, Senior Warden; A.J.
 McKinley, Junior Warden; J.R.
 McCants, Treasurer; H.P.
 Farrish, Secretary; J.D.
-McKinley, Senior Deacon; A. Masey, Junior Deacon; G.C.
+McKinley, Senior Deacon; A. Masey, Junior Deacon; and G.C.
 Nettles, Tyler.

-June 21, 1906 – The Monroe Journal reported that during a recent meeting of Burnt Corn Lodge No. 489 the following officers were elected for the following year: James K. Kyser, Worshipful Master; Johnnie F. Salter, Senior Warden; Herbert S. Ellis, Junior Warden; Henry H. Brantley, Treasurer; Ajax O. Brantley, Secretary; Hugh C. Fountain, Senior Deacon; George C. Dean, Junior Deacon; Anderson M. Stoke, Tyler; I.S.
+June 21, 1906 – The Monroe Journal reported that during a recent meeting of Burnt Corn Lodge No. 489 the following officers were elected for the following year: James K. Kyser, Worshipful Master; Johnnie F. Salter, Senior Warden; Herbert S. Ellis, Junior Warden; Henry H. Brantley, Treasurer; Ajax O. Brantley, Secretary; Hugh C. Fountain, Senior Deacon; George C. Dean, Junior Deacon; Anderson M. Stoke, Tyler; and I.S.
 Ridgway, Chaplain.

 June 21, 1906 – The Monroe Journal reported that the case of Thomas Stevenson of Monroe County, Ala. had been reversed and he was to have another chance to escape the sentence of 37 years fixed by the lower court.
 It was held by the supreme court that it was a question for the jury whether the expression and demonstration of the deceased were such as to justify the belief on the part of the defendant that his life was in imminent peril.
 Stevenson had killed a man known as Judge Askew.